PipedreamHQ/pipedream/components/postgresql/README.md

 # Overview

-PostgreSQL, an advanced open-source database, offers a robust API for managing data.
-On Pipedream, you can leverage this API to create workflows that automate database operations, synchronize data across platforms, and react to database events in real-time.
+On Pipedream, you can leverage the PostgreSQL app to create workflows that automate database operations, synchronize data across platforms, and react to database events in real-time.
 Think handling new row entries, updating records from webhooks, or even compiling reports on a set schedule.
 Pipedream's serverless platform provides a powerful way to connect PostgreSQL with a variety of apps, enabling you to create tailored automation that fits your specific needs.

 # Example Use Cases